add-IV/pandaRec/documentation/expose.md

 Development of the interface by adding a table for the data, a search bar and space for the recommendations.

-The current context should be linked to the recommender and the resulting snippets back to the gui.
+The current context should be linked to the recommender and the resulting snippets back to the Gui.

 This step will require a dataframe visualizer (ipydatagrid) and the ipywidgets library.

 ### 3 Recipes

 The recipes are an important backbone of the project.
-Curating meaningful and useful snippets will increase the usefulness of the project by a lot.
+Curating meaningful and useful snippets will increase the usefulness of the project.
 Snippets can be generated via the documentation, the dir() function and collected usage data.
 Handcrafted snippets could further increase overall quality.

 ### 4 Ranking Algorithms

 Multiple ranking algorithms should be considered.
 A name search or keyword search was already mentioned.
-Additionally, using immediate user feedback, i.e. looking at what snippets a user picked earlier, and using the structure of the DataFrame (types, groups column names, values) we should be able to improve the algorithm.
+Additionally the structure of the DataFrame and immediate user feedback, i.e. looking at what snippets a user picked earlier, could be used to rank snippets.
 The best results will probably be given by a combination of multiple algorithms.
 The different algorithms will be implemented via a strategy pattern.

 Additionally, offloading the ranking to a server as a microservice could help by collecting more user feedback from multiple users.
 The data collected with such an approach, together with data of usage of the pandas library collected online, could be used to train a model so that we can leverage machine learning for an algorithm.